astratigos/ReliabilityChallenge/README.md

 The purpose of this code project is to start off with an unreliable system.
 The challenge is to make it reliable.

 **File Descriptions:**
-- Program.cs: A generic entry point.
+- Program.cs: A generic apientry point.
 You are free to make changes.
-- ConsoleApp: A generic .netcore ConsoleApp.
-You are free to make changes.

 Controllers:
 - RequestController: A method that takes a Request, and returns a Response.
 Presumably some reliability handling should go here...

 Models:
 - Request: Represents some form of request, it has only one attribute which is Id, this is so we can check that all id's were recieved.
-You are free to add additional Props.
+You are free to add additional Properties if needed.
 - Response: Represents some form of response, I have put a RequestId for correlating back to the response.
 You are free to add additional Props.

 Services:
-- MockRequestService: Generates 10 requests, each with an Id that increments.
 - RequestProcessingService: Has a single method, that represents some semi-long running task.
 This service is known to cause issues...
-Do not modify this file.
+Do not modify the method  DoWork, this method introduces the instability.
 - RequestPersistenceService: Is an Entity Framework context class, that can be used for persisting results.
 This is relevant later on in the excersize.

+Tests:
+- A mock request tests, generates 10 requests, each with an Id that increments.

 **Rules:**
-- You are able to edit all files, except the "RequestProcessingService.cs" (this is because; this is the file that introduces the unreliability.)
+- You are able to edit all files, except the DoWork method in the "RequestProcessingService.cs" (this is because; this is the file that introduces the unreliability.)
-- You must generate your responses using the unreliable RequestingProcessingService, you cannot create your own request processing service to side-step the reliability problems within the method.
+- You must generate your responses using the unreliable RequestingProcessingService DoWork method, you cannot create your own request processing service to side-step the reliability problems within the method.
 - You are free to use any libraries to assist, (selecting appropriate libraries is prefered, over coding everything yourself.)
-- Your code changes must address the below issues
+- Your code changes must address the below issues.
 - DO NOT POST your answer in a pull request, contact me via email to discuss, or to send your results

 **Issues to resolve:**